Make this dollar bill origami shirt and tie on your first try with this easy step-by-step money origami guide.

 Make the sleeves by pulling up the lower collar half and pushing out each middle edge of the bill.

-This is probably the second hardest part, so be easy on yourself and take it slow.
+This is probably the second hardest part.

 It may be easier to pick a mark like George Washington’s left eye as the beginning part of your fold.